Here’s How Facebook Is Stalking You—And How to Make It Stop

-Perhaps in a move to gain back trust, Facebook recently released its Off-Facebook Activity tool.
+Perhaps in a move to gain back trust, Facebook has released its Off-Facebook Activity tool.
 The tool is designed to give you greater control over how your personal data is shared, stored, and tracked—and not only by Facebook but also with a slew of Facebook-affiliated business partners, explains Monica Eaton-Cardone, the owner, co-founder, and COO of Chargebacks911, a fintech cybersecurity company.
 Here’s a breakdown of what the tool does, how to use it, and what could happen if you don’t.

 What the Off-Facebook Activity tool does

 “Basically, it allows you to be more protective of your personal privacy.
 But not completely: Facebook will still track, sort, and sell your data on a macro-level, but it will no longer be associated with your personal account,” says Eaton-Cardone.

 Dave Hatter, a cybersecurity consultant at Intrust IT explains, “Unless you are already privacy-minded and have taken steps to limit your digital footprint, you might be surprised, if not shocked, at the number of sites that are sharing information about you with Facebook.”
 He says that a “staggering quantity of businesses, devices, apps, websites, and data services are selling your data to Facebook,” and that information is used by Facebook to serve up very targeted advertising to you.
 This tool should help give you back control.
 (Find out eight creepy things your smartphone knows about you.)